 Rest assured that your privacy is protected.
 Your credit card

 statement will show a purchase from SK Enterprises.

 Thank you Jonathan.
 Good luck to you.
 Your guide is a real blessing to clients and will be helpful to me in ensuring that they understand what is facing them.

 Let’s face it; going to Federal prison (even minimum security federal prisons) is not easy.
 You are losing control over your life.
 There are a million unknowns and a million things to worry about.
 But with the right information, your current stress and anxiety will be greatly reduced and the transition to your new life in Federal prison will be made as comfortable as is possible.

 I know how difficult this time is.
 For what little comfort it may offer, I can tell you that the stress surrounding your impending incarceration and indeed your time in Federal prison will pass.
 I wish you the very best.

-*Special note to Mac users- Unfortunately the eBook file type can only be viewed on a PC.
+*Special note to Mac users- Unfortunately the digital file type can only be viewed on a PC.
 Once you have made a purchase, please forward your order details.
 Your email will be checked to confirm that it was sent from a Mac and you will be refunded $24.99 within 48 hours.
 Expect delivery of the paperback within 5 business days.